Accelerator Physicist (BE-ABP-LAF-2022-42-LD)

 Spoken and written English or French: ability to understand and speak the other language in professional contexts.
 Ability to draw-up technical specifications and/or scientific reports and to make oral presentations in at least one of the two languages.

 Diversity has been an integral part of CERN's mission since its foundation and is an established value of the Organization.
 Employing a diverse workforce is central to our success.
 We welcome applications from all Member States and Associate Member States.

-This vacancy will be filled as soon as possible, and applications should normally reach us no later than noon CET 29th November 2021.
+This vacancy will be filled as soon as possible, and applications should reach us no later than 12 midday CET on Thursday 12th May 2022.

 Contract type: Limited duration contract (5 years).
 Subject to certain conditions, holders of limited-duration contracts may apply for an indefinite position.